sujit70777/Awsome-Mobile-App-Development/README.md

 ## More Libraries
 - [RxAndroid](https://github.com/ReactiveX/RxAndroid) - RxJava bindings for Android
-- [Toasty](https://github.com/GrenderG/Toasty) - The usual Toast, but with steroids
+- [Toasty](https://github.com/GrenderG/Toasty) - The usual Toast, but with steroids.
 - [Moshi](https://github.com/square/moshi) - A modern JSON library for Android and Java.
 - [Calligraphy](https://github.com/chrisjenx/Calligraphy) - Custom fonts in Android the easy way
 - [Timber](https://github.com/JakeWharton/timber) - A logger with a small, extensible API on top of Android's Log class